LVMH: History

 In mid-September 2020, a reliable source told Forbes that the reason for Arnault's decision to cancel the Tiffany purchase was purely financial: because Tiffany was paying millions in dividends to shareholders despite a financial loss of US$32 million during the pandemic.
 Some US$70 million had already been paid out by Tiffany, with an additional US$70 million scheduled to be paid in November 2020.
-LVMH filed a counterclaim against the court action commenced by Tiffany; a statement issued by LMVH blamed Tiffany's mismanagement during the pandemic and claimed that it was 'burning cash and reporting losses'".

-In late October 2020 Tiffany and LVMH agreed to the original takeover plan, though at a slightly reduced price of nearly $16 billion, a minor reduction of 2.6% from the aforementioned deal.
+LVMH filed a counterclaim against the court action commenced by Tiffany; a statement issued by LVMH blamed Tiffany's mismanagement during the pandemic and claimed that it was 'burning cash and reporting losses'".
+In late October 2020, Tiffany and LVMH agreed to go back to the original takeover plan, though at a slightly reduced price of nearly $16 billion, a minor reduction of 2.6% from the aforementioned deal.
 The new deal reduced the amount paid per share by LVMH from the original price of $135 to $131.50.
+As of late 2020, LVMH has the largest market capitalization of any company in France, and also in the Eurozone with a record of 261 billion euros ($317.6 billion).
+As of December 2020, Arnault's own fortune was nearly half that, with a personal net worth of $151.7 billion.

 LVMH completed the purchase of Tiffany in January 2021.
+In 2021, with a valuation of $329 billion, LVMH became the most valuable company in Europe.

 In January 2022, LVMH acquired a minority stake in the New York-based label Aimé Leon Dore for an undisclosed sum.
 The investment was made through the conglomerate's LVMH Luxury Ventures arm.

-As of late 2020, LVMH has the largest market capitalization of any company in France, and also in the Eurozone with a record of 261 billion euros ($317.6 billion).
-As of December 2020, Arnault's own fortune was nearly half that, with a personal net worth of $151.7 billion.

-In March 2022, LVMH announced closure of its 120+ stores in Russia, "given the current circumstances in the region", due to the Russo-Ukrainian War.
+In March 2022, LVMH announced the closure of its 120+ stores in Russia, pointing to "the current circumstances in the region", subsequent to the Russian invasion of Ukraine.
 An LVMH spokesperson stated the company would continue to pay salary and benefits to its 3,500 employees in Russia.

-In November 2022, it was announced LVMH had acquired the Piedmont-based jewelry maker, Pedemonte Group.
+In November 2022, it was announced LVMH had acquired the Piedmont-based jewelry maker Pedemonte Group.